Slideshow: A Visual Guide to Urinary Tract Infections

 Men are much less likely than women to get UTIs.
 When it does happen, it's often related to another underlying medical condition, such as a kidney stone or an enlarged prostate.

 The first step in diagnosing a UTI is usually a simple urine test called a urinalysis.
 It looks for bacteria, as well as abnormal counts of white and red blood cells.
-The dipstick test provides quick results.
-Your doctor may also send urine to a lab for culture to confirm the type of bacteria.
-At-home test kits can help detect a UTI, but are not 100% accurate.
+The dipstick test provides quick results, but a urine analysis is not enough by itself to diagnose a UTI.
+Your doctor may also send urine to a lab for a culture to confirm the type of bacteria and whether or not you have a UTI.
+At-home test kits can help detect a UTI, but they are not 100% accurate.
 Be sure to go over the results and symptoms with your doctor.

-Prescription antibiotics will almost always cure a UTI.
-Your health care provider may recommend drinking lots of fluids and emptying your bladder frequently to help flush out the bacteria.
+Some UTIs do not require treatment, but prescription antibiotics will almost always cure a UTI.
+Your healthcare provider may recommend drinking lots of fluids and emptying your bladder frequently to help flush out the bacteria.
 Kidney infections can often be treated with oral antibiotics, too.
 But severe kidney infections may require hospital care, including a course of intravenous antibiotics.